cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

 ![](./img/az-cosmos-dash.png)

 Azure supports a number of different database technologies, all of which are provided with the brand name "Cosmos DB".
-Today, we'll be makind a NoSQL document store, which they call "Cosmos DB for NoSQL".
-Click the `Create` button under the `Cosmos DB for NoSQL` heading:
+Today, we'll be making a NoSQL document store, which they call "Cosmos DB for NoSQL".
+Click the `Create` button under the `Cosmos DB for NoSQL`
+heading:

 ![](./img/az-create-nosql.png)